 Why Instagram engagement rates matter

 Maybe you just want to post photos.
 And that’s cool, more power to you if you don’t care about statistics.

-But if you’re trying to take advantage of the power of Instagram and build a community, engagement matters.
+But engagement matters if you’re trying to take advantage of the power of Instagram and build a community.

 This isn’t just something I made up.
-I’ve spoken to a number of editors and world-famous photographers lately who echo the same sentiments.
+I’ve recently spoken to several editors and world-famous photographers who echo the same sentiments.